 If you’ve ever experienced two dogs playfully fighting with each other, you probably saw some behavior that will cause you concern.

-Loud grunting noises while pinning each other down seem like dangerous play, and when you see one grabbing the other’s collar, that might seem overkill to you.
+Loud grunting noises while pinning each other down seem like dangerous play, like when one dog puts its head on another dog’s head, and when you see one grabbing the other’s collar, that might seem overkill to you.

 However, in most cases, this is simply harmless playing for them.